ekcoh/gtest-memleak-detector/README.md

 - It would make sense to make memory leak suppression in case of failed assertions optional, but at the time being it is mandatory since GTest allocates memory during assertion failures.
 - Only ANSI filenames are currently supported.
 This means that proper UNICODE support is currently missing.
+- Leaks caused by alternative memory allocation functions, e.g. HeapAlloc in WINAPI, will not be reported since this is not supported by CRTDBG.

 ## License